Pythm/ad-ClimateCommander/README.md

 ## App usage and configuration
-This app is designed to control climate entities in Home Assistant based on indoor temperature with additional sensors.
+This app is designed to control climate entities in Home Assistant based on indoor temperature using additional sensors.
 Outdoor sensors are configured for the app, while indoor sensors are configured per climate entity.

 > [!IMPORTANT]
-> You need an external indoor temperature sensor.
-Placement of the sensor and setting the right target temperature is crucial for optimal indoor temperature.
+> This app requires an external indoor temperature sensor to function correctly.
+Proper placement of the sensor and setting the right target temperature is crucial for achieving an optimal indoor temperature.

 > [!NOTE]
 > This app does not consider electricity prices or usage.
-Another app controlling heaters, hot water boilers, and chargers for cars based on electricity price and usage can be found here: https://github.com/Pythm/ad-ElectricalManagement
+If you're looking for an app that controls heaters, hot water boilers, and chargers for cars based on electricity price and usage, please check out [ElectricalManagement](https://github.com/Pythm/ad-ElectricalManagement)

-> [!IMPORTANT]
+Namespace Configuration:
-> If you have defined a namespace for HASS, you need to configure the app with `HASS_namespace`.
-If you are using MQTT you need to define your MQTT namespace with `MQTT_namespace`.
-Both defaults to default:
+If you have defined a namespace for Home Assistant (HASS), you need to configure the app with HASS_namespace.
+Similarly, if you're using MQTT, define your MQTT namespace with MQTT_namespace.
+Both defaults are set to "default" if not specified.

 ### Outdoor weather sensors climate reacts to
 If you do not have an outdoor temperature sensor, the app will try to get the temperature from the [Met.no](https://www.home-assistant.io/integrations/met) integration.

-You can use an anemometer to increase the indoor set temperature when it is windy.
-Define your sensor with `anemometer` and your "windy" target with `anemometer_speed`.
-Anemometer is a Home Assistant sensor.
-It will also open all screens defined if wind speed is above the target.
-Additionally, it will activate the `boost` preset mode if needed, if your HVAC supports it.
+An anemometer can be used to increase the indoor set temperature when it is windy.
+Define your sensor using `anemometer` and a "windy" target with `anemometer_speed`.
+If the wind speed exceeds the target, all screens will open, and if needed to maintain the temperature, the HVAC system will activate the boost preset mode.
+Note that boost will not be set if the fan mode is set to Silence.

-> [!TIP]
-> Boost will not be set if the fan mode is set to Silence.

-You can also define a `rain_sensor` and a `rain_level` to increase indoor temperature when it is depressing weather outside.
-The rain sensor is a Home Assistant sensor.
-Any rain detected will open all screens defined.
+A rain sensor can increase indoor temperature when it's depressing weather outside.
+Define your rain sensor using `rain_sensor` and a "rainy" target with `rain_level`.
+If rain is detected, all screens will open.

 Both wind and rain, separately or combined, will set the indoor temperature to 0.3 degrees above target.

-Outdoor Lux sensors are needed if you also want to control [cover](https://www.home-assistant.io/integrations/cover/) entities, such as screens or blinds for your windows.
-You can configure two outdoor lux sensors, with the second ending with `'_2'`, and it will keep the highest lux value or the last if the other is not updated within the past 15 minutes.
+Outdoor Lux sensors are required to control [cover](https://www.home-assistant.io/integrations/cover/) entities like screens or blinds for windows.
+You can configure two outdoor lux sensors, with the second ending with `'_2'`, and it will keep the highest lux value, or the last if the other is not updated within 15 minutes.
 Both Lux sensors can be either MQTT or Home Assistant sensors.

 ```yaml
   outside_temperature: sensor.netatmo_out_temperature